 The Incident: On Tuesday evening November 6th 2018 I was sitting at my desk about to begin promotion of my new book when I suddenly suffered a brain hemorrhage.
 It hit me like a thunderbolt.
 One minute I was sitting at my desk in Whitehorse and the next thing I knew it was four days later and I was in a hospital in Vancouver.
-I was in the worst place I could possibly be - I was at home, I was alone and I was 2,000 miles away from the nearest doctors and technology that could save my life.
+When it hit I was in the worst place I could possibly be - I was at home, I was alone and 2,000 miles away from the nearest doctors and technology that could save my life.

 The emergency medical staff at the Whitehorse General made the decision to fire up the jet and air-lift me down to the Vancouver General Hospital Department of Neurosciences where Dr. Gary Redekop and his medical team quickly assessed my condition and took action.

 God sent me a team of angels that day.
 They saved my life.
 If this ever happens to you believe me you want these people in your corner!

 Life in the Neurosciences NICU: During my stay at VGH the support was incredible.
 The entire staff including the gentleman who mopped the floor were personable, kind, and positive.
 The nursing staff provided me with endless support and the kitchen staff even gave me grape jelly when it wasn’t on the menu because they knew I liked it.
 I was in the best place I could possibly be surrounded by the best possible professional care and equipment.